 Your super-rich night cream may help you wake up with a plump complexion, but it’s not doing your lash extensions any favors.
 “Avoid your eye area if you must use heavy night creams,” Bisignano says.
 “The oils from the cream will break up the glue and cause your lashes to fall out prematurely.”

-Applying an eyelash sealer every morning will keep your lashes in place, longer.
-Bisignano recommends Blink’s Black Diamond Coating Sealant ($14), which she says contains both an acrylic and hyaluronic serum to help the extensions adhere and condition your natural lashes.
+Bisignano recommends the one below from Blink, which she says contains both an acrylic and hyaluronic serum meant to help the extensions adhere and remain healthy and conditioned.